dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 Opening the [runtime-outerloop Pipeline Pass Rate](https://dev.azure.com/dnceng/public/_pipeline/analytics/stageawareoutcome?definitionId=655&contextType=build) there is a presentation of a line graph of the end to end success rate for the pipeline over time.

-The **Failure Tend** graph attempts to show what is failing in bar graph and give a small insight into what is generally failing.
+The **Failure Trend** graph attempts to show what is failing in bar graph and give a small insight into what is generally failing.

 The **Failed Runs** graph is the most interesting for finding specific issues.
 As of writing the `Top 10 failing tasks` are: